 HOW WE WORK

-Where possible, we take a systems approach in our we work.
+Where possible, we take a systems approach in how we work.

-What this means is that we look problems holistically and seek to understand their root causes, and we address the part of the system we believe we can influence, by working with others who will continue to work long after we are gone, to create lasting change.
+What this means is that we look at problems holistically and seek to understand their root causes.
+We then address the part of the system we believe we can influence by working with others who will continue to work long after we are gone, creating a lasting change.

 HOW OUR PROGRAMMES